oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 The Authorization Server SHOULD communicate supported algorithms for client attestations by using `client_attestation_signing_alg_values_supported` and `client_attestation_pop_signing_alg_values_supported` within its published metadata.
 This enables the client to validate that its client attestation is understood by the Authorization Server prior to authentication.
 The client MAY try to get a new client attestation with different algorithms.
 The Authorization Server MUST include `client_attestation_signing_alg_values_supported` and `client_attestation_pop_signing_alg_values_supported` in its published metadata if the `token_endpoint_auth_methods_supported` includes `attest_jwt_client_auth`.
 When `token_endpoint_auth_methods_supported` includes `attest_jwt_client_auth_dpop`, the Authorization Server SHOULD advertise supported DPoP signing algorithms using `dpop_signing_alg_values_supported` as defined in {{RFC9449}}, rather than `client_attestation_pop_signing_alg_values_supported`, as the Proof of Possession in combined mode is a DPoP proof.

 The Authorization Server or Resource Server MAY signal that it requires a Client Attestation as an additional security signal as described in [](#additional-security-signal).
-The Authorization Server includes the `client_attestation_required` metadata parameter with the boolean value `true` in its metadata as defined in {{RFC8414}}.
+The Authorization Server includes the `client_attestation_required` metadata parameter, containing a JSON array of the Proof of Possession mechanisms it accepts, in its metadata as defined in {{RFC8414}}.
 The Resource Server uses the same `client_attestation_required` parameter in its metadata as defined in {{RFC9728}}.
+The Proof of Possession mechanism values are registered in the "OAuth Client Attestation Proof-of-Possession Mechanisms" registry established by this specification (see [](#pop-mechanisms)).

 # Implementation Considerations